haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 The server makes use of either local resources on our cluster, using the multi-core version of the software, or GPGPU-accelerated grid resources of the
 [EGI](http://www.egi.eu){:target="_blank"} to speed up the calculations.
-It only requires a web browser to work and benefits from the latest developments in the software based on a stable and tested workflow.
+It only requires a web browser to work and benefits from the latest developments in the software, based on a stable and tested workflow.
 Next to providing an automated workflow around PowerFit, the web server also summarizes and higlights the results in a single page including some additional postprocessing of the PowerFit output using [UCSF Chimera][link-chimera]{:target="_blank"}.